 Heterosexual couples now have an alternative to marriage.
-As of January 1, 2020, heterosexual couples can now enter into domestic partnerships.
+As of January 1, 2020, heterosexual couples can now enter into domestic partnership in California.

 Prior to the new law going into effect, only same-sex couples and heterosexual couples over the age of 62 could enter into a domestic partnership.
 Since 2013 same-sex couples have been allowed the choice of either entering into a domestic partnership or entering into a marriage, but now domestic partnership is generally available to anyone who wishes to enter into one.